pwnlog/CLinks/README.md

 - https://sec.cloudapps.cisco.com/security/center/publicationListing.x
 - https://www.cisco.com/c/en/us/support/security/identity-services-engine/products-security-advisories-list.html

-> **Info**: Security advisories and update guides can be used to find remediations, mitigations, and/or workarounds for specific products.
+> **Note**: Security advisories and update guides can be used to find remediations, mitigations, and/or workarounds for specific products.
 It also details which products and/or software are affected by a specific vulnerability.
 It is recommended to review the advisories of a vendor when performing vulnerability assessments, penetration tests, red team engagements, or for reporting in general.

 # Red Team